tackc/banana-rn/README.md

 1. Set `counter: 0` in `initialState`.
 2. Create a new file in `@state/actions`, for example `increase.ts`.
 (No imports are required.)
-3. The hook passes the store to the function when your action is called, so that will always be the first argument in your new action.
+3. The hook passes the store to the action when it is called, so that will always be the your action function's first argument.
 Your `store` includes the `setState` function.
-The action can be written as below.
+An example action, which increments the counter, is below.
 ```ts
 export const increase = async (store, amount) => {
 	await store.setState({